Skip to main content

 Paid coupons for floating rate notes.
 Format is <date yyyy-MM-dd>=<coupon>,<date yyyy-MM-dd>=<coupon>.
 E.g. 2009-01-01=5.2,2010-01-01=6.2

-From FA 2.3 onward, importing a coupon with an existing date will update the coupon instead of creating a duplicate one.
+Importing a coupon with an existing date updates the coupon instead of creating a duplicate one.

 29